 In 2002, a letter was received from the Senior Assistant Deputy Minister, Department of Finance Canada, stating the Department's overall intent to ensure that the legislative obligations under the NFWA do not cause the Trust to be subject to income taxes.
 As a result of the Department's recommendation, a proposed amendment to add subsection 149(1)(z.2) to the Income Tax Act was released by the Department on July 18, 2005.
-This new paragraph would have exempted the Trust from tax as it was created and maintained solely to meet the obligations of the NWFA.
-The recent change in the federal government has created some uncertainty with regard to the proposed legislative change.
-However, we have confirmed with the Department that their position remains unchanged.
+This new paragraph exempts the Trust from tax as it was created and maintained solely to meet the obligations of the NFWA.
+The new subsection 149(1)(z.2) was included as s.
+148(3) in Bill C-33 and passed first reading on November 22, 2006.
 Accordingly, the Trust has made no provision for income taxes in these financial statements.